-Driving the Alaska Highway…The Ultimate Road Trip to begin your Alaska Family Kenai Peninsula Adventure!
+Driving the Alaska Highway…The Ultimate Road Trip to begin your Alaska Family Vacation!

 by Adventure Guide Sheri

 For the past years, I have had the honor of blogging fun extensions to your Austin Adventures Alaskan holiday.
+If you’re searching for information about driving to Alaska, hear me out!
 This year, I thought I’d expand on the idea of road-tripping to The Great Land and give you a play by play of the drive to Alaska, in hopes that you may take that couple of extra weeks off of work.
 Just tell the kids that loading up the Griswold family truckster taking a gool-ole fashioned family road trip to the last frontier is way-y better than playing with their friends or going to camp and this will be a trip they will remember for the rest of their lives.
 Because this is what dreams are made of.
 Just ask anyone who has driven the Alaska Highway and you will surely elicit a smile.

 This is my fifth time making the trip, the first time was back in 1997 with a few college friends road-tripping in a 1966 Volkswagen bus.
 Now that the adventure is my job, the parameters have shifted a bit.
 We are transporting the van and trailer, loaded up with 18 bicycles and enough gear for 12 Alaska Adventure trips and driving the 3,000 miles from Austin Adventures Headquarters in Billings, Montana to Alaska’s Kenai Peninsula.